L.O.L.: Lack of Love

-L.O.L: Lack Of Love is an evolutionary life simulation game developed by Love-de-Lic and published by ASCII Entertainment for the Sega Dreamcast.
+L.O.L: Lack Of Love is an evolutionary life simulation game developed by Love-de-Lic and published by ASCII Corporation for the Sega Dreamcast.
 The game was released only in Japan on November 2, 2000.
-The game was never exported to the West but it received a fan translation in 2020.
+The game was never localized for western territories but it received a fan translation in 2020.

 Gameplay

 The gameplay of L.O.L.: Lack of Love revolves around the player's control of a single creature placed on an alien planet during robotic terraforming.
 The player must cause the creature to metamorphose into new forms by communicating with other living creatures, establishing symbiotic relationships with them, and thus helping them.
-The game is non-linear, lacking a HUD almost entirely and requiring the player to simply remain alive.
+The game lacks a HUD almost entirely and requires the player to simply remain alive.
 This can be done by helping, or eating other creatures, as well as performing various bodily functions including sleeping and urinating.